hamed-rezaee/dart_injektor/README.md

 Disposes all dependency instances and factories.
 Removes all instances from the instances map and all factories from the factories map.

+## Features

+- ✅ Register instance (Eager), instance is created when register.
+- ✅ Register factory (Lazy), instance is created when first resolve.
+- ✅ Resolve instance, return instance if exists.
+- ✅ Dispose instance or factory, remove instance or factory from injector.
+- ✅ Dispose All, remove all instances and factories from injector.

 ## License

-This library is licensed under the `MIT` License.
+This library is licensed under the `MIT License`.